node-red/node-red.github.io/docs/creating-nodes/packaging.md

 There are no strict requirements over the directory structure used within the package.
 If a package contains multiple nodes, they could all exist in the same directory, or they could each be placed in their own sub-directory.
+The examples folder must be in the root of the package.

 ### Testing a node module locally